Get Familiar With the California Seatbelt Law

 Ignoring the ticket means adding another violation to your record.
 Not paying the fine triggers a second violation for failure to appear, which can be charged as a misdemeanor under California law.

-If you believe that the ticket was issued by an error or you had a good reason for not wearing your seatbelt, you should raise a legal defense and go to court.
+If you believe that the ticket was issued by an error or you had a good reason for not wearing your seatbelt, you should raise a defense and go to court.

 How To Fight a Seatbelt Ticket